-The Masquerade has always been a big part of MidSouthCon, and it has grown over the past few years into a truely wonderful event.
+The Masquerade has always been a big part of MidSouthCon, and it has grown over the past few years into a truly wonderful event.

 We have cash prizes, certificates, convention memberships and hall costume awards.

 You may pre-register for the Masquerade by e-mailing the information on this form to email@example.com.
-You should still check in at the Masquerade registration table and fill in the full forms (if for some reason you can’t, you should inform us beforehand).
+This is discouraged, due to “Murphy’s Law Concerning Electronics”, but allowed.
+You should still check in at the Masquerade registration table and fill in the full forms (if for some reason you won’t be able to, please inform us beforehand).

 The following rules were adopted for MSC 24 forward:

 To insure a level playing field Masquerade entrants are divided into several categories and divisions.